 Students involved in the program may jump start their college experience and accelerate their college education by accumulating transferable college credits.
 Students are challenged intellectually and academically and are more likely to continue their education beyond high school.
 Another benefit is that students have access to a college education without interrupting normal high school activities.

-There are four courses that SES offers for Dual Enrollment.
+There are six courses that SES offers for Dual Enrollment.
 All of these courses can be taken fully online.

 Learn to defend the basic elements of the Christian faith, including the existence of God, miracles, the deity of Christ, and the inspiration of the Bible.